TomasBagdanavicius/stonetable/README.md

 - Since we asked to shorten absolute paths that start with the path where this snippet is located, system has replaced those with ellipsis.
 - Absolute paths that resolve to an existing file in the filesystem have been wrapped into an IDE file open hyperlinks.
-- Namespace names that start with recornized vendor names have also been converted to clickable links that open in IDE.
+- Namespace names that start with recognized vendor names have also been converted to clickable links that open in IDE.
 - There is no dedicated stylesheet solution here, but you can develop your own, or grab one from the source (see: [src/web/assets/css/code-message.css](src/web/assets/css/code-message.css)).

 # Licensing